"Why the Hell isn't THIS on DVD yet?" -- Number 80

 Also sticking in your head afterward ("Reach for the top/I won't stop/Gonna shoot my shot...") is Pablo Cruise's theme song, though not in nearly as good a way.
 It's good to see Matheson in what would turn out to be a rare lead (after his ANIMAL HOUSE success) but, with Warden given little to do, this is one of the few films he can't help, though he could certainly spice things up if he had the R-rating to work with.
 Hard to fault a sports film for being predictable, and that isn't what sinks DREAMER: blandness is.
 Still worth a gander for its cast and a subject that is rarely explored cinematically.
 Just don't expect to learn much more about bowling than Warden's advice: "You gotta beat the pins, not the man."

 So....why isn't this on DVD yet?

-Contrary to the Wikipedia entry on the film, DREAMER did have a limited but unsuccessful theatrical run in the Spring of 1979.
-But only passably written and directed at best, and only scratching the surface of the sport's nuances, DREAMER failed to satisfy aficionados, casual bowlers or sports movie fans in its short stint.
+DREAMER did have a limited but unsuccessful theatrical run in the Spring of 1979 (contrary to Wikipedia's entry).
+Passably written and directed at best and only scratching the surface of the sport's nuances, DREAMER failed to satisfy aficionados, casual bowlers or sports movie fans in its short stint.